Key takeaways from Donald Trump’s first cabinet meeting with Elon Musk

 Trump also speculated that the influx of wealth from the “gold cards” would not only help pay down the US debt but also bring job creation to the US economy.

 “I will tell you, the people that can pay $5m, they’re going to create jobs.
 They’re going to spend a lot of money on jobs.
-They’re going to have to pay taxes on that, too.
-So they’re going to be hiring people.
-They’re going to be bringing people in and companies in,” he said.
+They’re going to have to pay taxes on that, too,” he said.

 “And I don’t know, maybe it will sell like crazy.
 I happen to think it’s going to sell like crazy.
 It’s a bargain.”